Acxiom/metalus/spark-pipeline-engine/readme.md

 # Spark Pipeline Engine
 This component provides a framework for building Spark processing pipelines built with reusable steps.

-## Example
-TODO: Provide a tutorial for building a basic app using the framework and running it against a Spark cluster

 ## High Level Class Overview

 ### Pipeline